 There was something we wanted to make sure we presented on our website.
 We have learned from the lessons of history in our short lived time here on our glorious planet.
 Operating systems are not an exception to this rule.
-If we understand the history of the Windows Operating System and all its market share intentions we can not only derive what has happened but more importantly what is happening RIGHT NOW based on what will happen.
+If we understand the history of the Windows Operating System and all its market share intentions we can not only derive what has happened but more importantly what is happening RIGHT NOW and of course as good forecasting would ask for what will happen.

 It started with DOS of course.
 We all know DOS.
 At least most of us want to forget it.
 It was useful for what it was.
 It was an operating system that allowed us control of our data.
 Remember though that our data was megabytes big at most in that era.
 It was a different world then.
 Windows NT and then Windows 95 were begot from DOS.
 Actually everything in Windows 95 had DOS right under the hood.
 Windows 95 then begot Windows 98.
 This was also a DOS based system.
 But it was a better more efficient one.
 It had support for larger disks.
 It could join a domain easily.
 It had drivers support that Windows 95 failed at.
 Yet we were still in DOS and antiquated we were getting fast.

 So as for XP it was here to stay.
 It was the glorious apex of creativity.
-So from 2001 until the present time Microsoft has had time to really clean up and fix what is now an NTFS architecture.
-NTFS was the new "latest and greatest" Microsoft heralded in 98 early 99.
+So from 2001 until the advent of Vista (2007) Microsoft has had time to really clean up and fix what was an NTFS architecture.
+NTFS was the new “latest and greatest” Microsoft heralded in 98 early 99.
 So 2007 came to pass and the world did not have a new operating systems from Microsoft for the better part of a decade.
 What happened to our product life cycle?
 This is what the sales force at Microsoft was asking over and over.
-Ironically, while all this time went on without a new system, XP has been perfected.
-It works for everybody we know and deal with, business or otherwise, for EVERYTHING they do without flaw.
+Ironically, while all this time went on without a new system, XP was perfected.
+It worked for everybody we knew and dealt with, business or otherwise, for EVERYTHING they did without flaw.

-Windows 8 was quickly replaced with Windows 8.1.
-Windows 8.1 is very manageable if deployed correctly and offers some great new features.
+What came after windows 7 was Windows 8.
+This was another minor disaster but Windows 8 was quickly replaced with Windows 8.1.
+Windows 8.1 is/was very manageable if deployed correctly and offered some great new features.
 One of the issues that have preseented with this OS is the removal of the start menu.
-This seems to have been finally resolved in Windows 10.....that's right, Microsoft has skipped Windows 9 altogether and replaced Windows 8.1 with Windows 10!
-We have seen some interesting first glimpse features that make this OS a potential winner.
+This seems to have been finally resolved in Windows 10…..that’s right, Microsoft has skipped Windows 9 altogether and replaced Windows 8.1 with Windows 10!
+We have seen some positive features that make this OS a potential winner.
 Time will tell.

 The above has mentioned the history of Windows client operating systems, but there is more to discuss.
 The Windows Server based operating systems have been truly wonderful and granted many features and tools to businesses for many years.
 Exchange Server is a glorious mail server hosted on Windows Server OS and Sharepoint is a terrific content management suite also.
 Server 2008R2 (the Windows 7 Server counterpart) and Server 2012R2 (the Windows 8.1 counterpart) have given (still give) consumers a golden opportunity to organize and control their information.
+Ultimately Windows Server 2016 brought all the great features of Server 2012R2 into its system while further improving these features.
+Windows Server 2016 is highly promising and exciting to work with actually.
 Windows Servers are truly fabulous if deployed correctly.
-There is a lot to say about Windows Servers, but because there is so much to say about them...it is best to be discussed in person.
+There is a lot to say about Windows Servers, but because there is so much to say about them…it is best to be discussed in person.
 We look forward to it!

 Please contact us any time if you have questions about this.
 We would love to fill in any gaps or omissions here.
 A very important set of decisions can be made completely and correctly if the aforementioned is learned and understood.
 Hope this was helpful to all.